nysbc/appion-protomo/README.md

 # appion-protomo
-A Docker-based distribution of the Appion-Protomo *fiducial-less* cryoET processing pipeline.
+A Docker-based distribution of the Appion-Protomo *fiducial-less* tilt-series alignment suite.

 # Prerequisites